Intro to SEO for Artists

 There are a few particulars that artists doing SEO need to keep in mind however, for the most part, SEO is SEO.
 It can be a dry technical subject for some but it has a huge impact on your business.

-Download our checklist for free that will guide you step by step with a practical video walkthrough for that list.
+Download our checklist for free which will guide you step by step with a practical video walkthrough for that list.
 Tackle one or two items a week and ask for help when you need it.
 The most important thing is that you are making progress and creating every day.

 I’d love to hear your thoughts on this post so please post below.